 Most commonly pyrethrins are used in products that are designed for topical application.
 When pyrethrins are used in household products such as premises sprays, they are quite often accompanied by a synergist, which is a chemical used to enhance the performance of drugs.

 Other pyrethrin combinations found in products include pyrethrins and permethrins or just pyrethrins on their own.

 Dioctyl Sodium Sulfosuccinate

 Also commonly known and referred to as docusate sodium, dioctyl sodium sulfosuccinate is often used in combination with undecyclenic acid in popular pest control products.

 It is used to kill and control not only fleas but also mites, ticks, lice and other pests.
-It works by affecting the waxy out covering of a fleas physical makeup, slowly softening it.
-Eventually the internal organs of the pest are also effected leading to the death of the insect.
+It works by affecting the waxy out covering of a flea’s physical makeup, slowly softening it.
+Eventually, the internal organs of the pest are also affected leading to the death of the insect.